r3dg0d/BeautifulSleep/README.md

 - github

 --Hardware--
-Leapmotion (Ultraleap Tech)
+- Leapmotion (Ultraleap Tech)
-Projector from amazon
+- Projector from amazon
-A computer running windows 11, or other similar operating system
+- A computer running windows 11, or other similar operating system
+- A web browser (chrome, mozilla firefox, etc)